 Proposal 1: To indicate the applicability of HPUE to UL switching, modify the note 8 and note 9 as follows:

-NOTE 8: Minimum requirements for Power Class 2 are applicable for this uplink combination with 1Tx antenna connector in each band or single uplink carrier with up to 2Tx antenna connectors in this downlink/uplink combination
+NOTE 8: Minimum requirements for Power Class 2 are applicable for this uplink combination with 1Tx antenna connector in each band, for single uplink carrier with up to 2Tx antenna connectors in this downlink combination, or in this downlink combination with uplinkTxSwitchingOption configured for switchedUL.

-NOTE 9: Minimum requirements for Power Class 1.5 are applicable for this single uplink carrier with up to 2Tx antenna connectors in this downlink/uplink combination
+NOTE 9: Minimum requirements for Power Class 1.5 are applicable for this single uplink carrier with up to 2Tx antenna connectors in this downlink combination or in this downlink combination with uplinkTxSwitchingOption configured for switchedUL.

 Way Forward: The proposals are not pursued.